Home » About Us

 Our History

 Build Baton Rouge was created as The East Baton Rouge Redevelopment Authority by the 2007 Louisiana Legislature and began operations in 2009.
 It is governed by a five-member Board of Directors and its jurisdiction includes the entirety of East Baton Rouge Parish.
 Board members are appointed by the City of Baton Rouge/East Baton Rouge Parish Mayor-President, the Baton Rouge Area Foundation, and the Baton Rouge Area Chamber.
-The Authority was created to “formulate a workable program or programs for using appropriate private and public resources to eliminate and prevent the development or spread of slums and blight, to encourage needed rehabilitation, and to provide for the redevelopment of slum or blighted areas, or to undertake other feasible parochial activities as may be suitably employed to achieve the objectives of such workable program.”
+The Authority was created to formulate a workable program or programs for using appropriate private and public resources to eliminate and prevent the development of blight, to encourage needed rehabilitation, and to provide for the redevelopment of blighted areas, or to undertake other feasible parochial activities as may be suitably employed to achieve the objectives of such workable program in order to create a more equitable Baton Rouge.

 The authority got off to a strong start, setting the foundation for transformative initiatives that are still unfolding today.
 In 2009 the authority was awarded $60 million in federal New Market Tax Credits and spearheaded major developments in its first five years, including the ExxonMobil YMCA on Howell Boulevard, the downtown Hampton Inn and Suites, and the Emerge Center on Innovation Park Drive.
 It facilitated community improvement plans for five north Baton Rouge neighborhoods and helped finance the mixed-income Elysian apartments as well as the Autumn Place and Willow Creek townhomes.